 Not much.
 Some fish and a crane.
 A redtail was getting beaked by a small bird and would let out loud squawking noises.

-Other Pine River Trips:
+Pine River Overview:

 - Quarry Road to Hwy C: 1.5 miles.
 4 major logjams make this not worth it IMO.
 There are two outcrops, but they aren’t major.